 We do our best to accommodate these requests.
 During the application process, each student is allowed to choose at least one other person they’d like to travel with (if you have a group of friends you’d like to travel with, make sure you include each other’s names).
 Keep in mind, B3 is always a great way to make new friends and build relationships that last a lifetime.

-An initial deposit ($600) is due with the application, and students are responsible for raising the remainder.
-For our 2012/2013 trips/projects, students raised a total of $2,750 (including the deposit), which includes construction materials, transportation, and accommodations.
-Please note, the actual cost per student is closer to $3,000, and B3 recovers the remainder through grants, fundraising events and the support of our community.
+An initial deposit (typically $500-$700) is due with the application, and students are responsible for raising the remainder.
+For the 2013-2014 year, students raised a total of $2,850 (including the deposit), which includes construction materials, transportation, and accommodations as well as needed materials throughout the year.
+Please note, the actual cost per student is over $3,000, and B3 recovers the remainder through grants, fundraising events and the support of our community.

 B3 guides students through the fundraising process by helping them with letter writing/online campaigns and offering various opportunities to sell merchandise.
 Milestones set throughout the year helps ensure students are on target to meet their goal.

 B3 believes that fundraising is an important aspect of our program.
 By earning their way, students gain a sense of ownership in their project and become more invested in the work.
 In addition, it helps them understand the nonprofit world and what it takes to accomplish your objectives.

 We receive support from grants, corporations, and the generosity of our community.
 If you’d like to make a donation, please click here.

 Each student is required to volunteer with their team on local community service projects scheduled throughout the year.
 In total, B3 provides nearly 2,500 hours of local service annually.
 Projects vary but are typically organized in collaboration with other organizations in the area, including Green Village Initiative, CLASP Family Homes, Al’s Angels, Operation Hope, and other partners.